mrdbourke/pytorch-deep-learning/05_pytorch_going_modular.md

 This section answers the question, "how do I turn my notebook code into Python scripts?"

-To do so, we're going to turn the code cells in notebook 04 into a series of Python scripts saved to a directory called [`going_modular`](https://github.com/mrdbourke/pytorch-deep-learning/tree/main/going_modular).
+To do so, we're going to turn the most useful code cells in [notebook 04.
+PyTorch Custom Datasets](https://www.learnpytorch.io/04_pytorch_custom_datasets/) into a series of Python scripts saved to a directory called [`going_modular`](https://github.com/mrdbourke/pytorch-deep-learning/tree/main/going_modular).

 ## What is going modular?